CHEM 3008 Biodevices

-Coordinator William Price Opens in new window
+Coordinator Bill Price Opens in new window

-Description This unit replaces 300414 - Biodevices from Autumn 2014.
-The unit will investigate nature's nanomachines; lipids, DNA and proteins.
+Description This subject replaces 300414 - Biodevices from Autumn 2014.
+The subject will investigate nature's nanomachines; lipids, DNA and proteins.
 The students will learn how only a few basic building blocks can self-assemble into more complex structures, which in turn self-assemble into more complex hierarchical structures from which one can build biodevices.
 These fascinating self-organising supramolecular structures generally involve some kind of non-covalent binding.
 Particular emphasis is placed on the underlying principles that govern the functioning of such machines and some coverage of the modelling of such processes using techniques such as statistical thermodynamics is given.
 Biological computing is also covered.

 Student Contribution Band HECS Band 2 10cp

 Check your HECS Band contribution amount via the Fees page.

 Level Undergraduate Level 3 subject

 Successful completion of 60 credit points at Level 1 or 2.